Valloric/val.markovic.io/content/blog/recommended-books-on-modern-investing-and-personal-finance.md

 affiliated with any of them; there are no referral links here and I have no skin in this game.

+There's a very good reason why I'm giving you a list of books to read instead of just summarizing the great advice that's in them: never take investment advice you don't understand.
+You _need_ to understand _why_ portfolio X makes sense, why investment Y doesn't, why actively managed funds underperform etc. You need _depth_ here, not superficial "I think I get it" understanding.
+Your financial future depends upon you fully grasping these concepts.

 The Basics
 ----------

 These are must-read books.
-I'm presenting them in a sensible reading order that will slowly teach you more and more, building on what you have previously read:
+I'm presenting them in a sensible reading order that will slowly teach you more and more, building on what you have previously read.
+None of them are difficult reads; in fact, all of them are surprisingly well written and entertaining.

 *   [_The Only Investment Guide You'll Ever Need_][guide] by Andrew Tobias: Yes, I know, the title is terrible (and patently false).
 To the author's credit,